New York Off the Beaten Path: Lewiston, Niagara’s Hidden Gem

 • Lots of fundraising effort and volunteer passion

-The Artpark also honors indigenous heritage.
+The Artpark also honors Indigenous heritage.
 The Lewiston Mound, a pre-historic Hopewell-style burial mound, is on the grounds.
 At a discreet distance, artist Carin Jean White installed the sound work EARTHSONG with Native American stories and songs wafting through the air.

 Castellani Art Museum